 Researcher Nabil Hanna and coworkers at IDEC Pharmaceuticals developed Rituximab under the name IDEC-C2B8.

-In 1997: the U.S. Food and Drug Administration approved to treat B-cell non-Hodgkin lymphomas resistant to other chemotherapy regimens.
+In 1997: the U.S. Food and Drug Administration approved to treatment of B-cell non-Hodgkin lymphomas resistant to other chemotherapy regimens.

 In 2010: The European Commission approved Rituximab for maintenance treatment after initial treatment of follicular lymphoma.